ballonj1/Steep/docs/README.md

 ## Implementation Timeline

-### Phase 1: Backend setup and Front End User Authentication (2 day)
+### Phase 1: Backend setup and Front End User Authentication (Login and Sign Up Forms) (2 day)

 **Objective:** Functioning rails project with front-end Authentication

-### Phase 2: Login and Sign Up Forms (2 day)

-**Objective:** Create forms that allow users to create new accounts and login.

-### Phase 3: Choose City (1 day)

-**Objective:** Allow users to choose the city they would like to meetup in.
-Link to each of these cities and show the available meetup times.

-### Phase 4: Host/Join Events (1 days)
+### Phase 2: Host/Join Events (3 days)

 **Objective:** Allow users to host and join events.
 Users will be able to join events after selecting a city.
 Available meetup times will be displayed and the user can select those that work for them.
 Users will also be able to host events.

+### Phase 3: Choose City (1 day)

+**Objective:** Allow users to choose the city they would like to meetup in.
+Link to each of these cities and show the available meetup times.

-### Phase 5: Dashboard of joined events/hosted events(2 day)
+### Phase 4: Dashboard of joined events/hosted events(2 day)

 **Objective:** Joined/Hosted events will manageable from a Dashboard.

-### Phase 6: - Styling
+### Throughout: - Styling/Seeding

 **Objective:** Add avatars, seed data, and clean up the html/css.